 Deep roots are not reached by the frost.

 From the ashes, a fire shall be woken,

 The crownless again shall be king.

-This famous quote has layers of meaning which can be unraveled only by diving deep into its meaning.
-Following are ways in which wanderers uncover who they really are.
+This famous quote has layers of meaning which can be unraveled only by diving deep.
+The following are ways in which wanderers uncover who they really are.